startripleai/vortical-quantum-gravity/PHASE_LOCKING_COMPARISON.md

 # Technical Note: Microscopic Phase-Locking and Core Metric Field Equations Comparison

 This document isolates the exact mathematical and field-theoretic distinctions between **Vortical Lattice Dynamics (VLD)** and standard **General Relativity (GR)**.
-It highlights how the microscopic phase-locking of path-ordered holonomy filaments generates the non-linear metric corrections derived in VLD Equations (15) and (16) https://doi.org/10.5281/zenodo.20379287.
+It highlights how the microscopic phase-locking of path-ordered holonomy filaments generates the non-linear metric corrections derived in VLD Equations (15) and (16) of [The Emergent Spacetime-Matter Continuum](https://doi.org/10.5281/zenodo.20379287).

 ---